arktypeio/arktype/ark/attest/README.md

 bench("bench type", () => {
 	return [] as any as MakeComplexType<"defenestration">
 	// will snapshot type instantiation count
-	// can be a bit finicky, sometimes requires the type to be assigned to a variable
+	// can be a bit finicky, sometimes requires the type to be returned or assigned to a variable
 	// if the result is 0, something is probably off :-) }).types()